Documents show flash crash trader's frenetic business dealings

 R.J.
 O'Brien "had no involvement in the trading decisions" made by Sarao, or his company, a spokeswoman for the firm said, adding that the company had cooperated with authorities.

-Some of the emails suggest that Sarao had a hard time winning some firms over when they expressed some scepticism on doing business with him.
+Some of the emails suggest that Sarao had a hard time winning some firms over when they expressed some skepticism on doing business with him.

 In one May 2012 email to a compliance staffer at the futures brokerage FC Stone, a frustrated-sounding Sarao wrote: